zumepro/tultemplate2/README.md

 # tultemplate2

 Easy Typst template for TUL documents.
-Begin by compiling `example.typ` and reading it.
+Begin by compiling `documentation.typ` and reading it.

 ## Recommended usage